davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

 sanidine with an age of 28.20 Ma.
 Non-radiogenic argon is assumed to have an atmospheric composition of \ce{$^{40}$Ar}/\ce{$^{39}$Ar} = 298.56 [@Cosca2011].

 Step-heating data are presented in @tbl:step_heating_table and shown graphically in @fig:step_heating.
-Our preferred age of 1.65±0.06 Ma is defined by the twelve intermediate out of fifteen heating steps.
+Our preferred age of 1.65±0.06 Ma (2\sigma) is defined by the twelve intermediate of fifteen heating steps.
 The entire spectrum defines a similar age, within error, of 1.71 Ma.
-From these ages we infer that the xenoliths were entrained from the upper mantle directly underlying the Crystal Knob volcanic pipe during the mid-Pleistocene, at ca. 1.65 Ma.
+From these ages we infer that the xenoliths were entrained from the upper mantle directly underlying the Crystal Knob volcanic pipe during the mid-Pleistocene.

 <!--[[step_heating]]-->